seepick/LocalSportsClub/README.md

 ## Later

+* ad usage: val maxBookingsPerVenueForMonth: Int = 6, // or is it per partner; a partner having multiple, linked venues?!
+* display venue address + link to google maps
 * sync workout metadata teacher (von partner site scrapen)
 * UI BUG: if sorted by rating, then update rating, then need to be resorted (just that one which has been updated)
 * enable up/down arrow for table (would require a global listener, and knowing which table got focus...)